kawilliams/kawilliams.github.io/teaching/hci/homework/healthdesign.md

 Follow these instructions to convert your [needfinding](./needfinding.md) insights into a tested paper prototype (being sure to record the process in a design doc):

 ### Step 1: Define the problem scope (POV and HMW)
-1. Create a ["Point of View" (POV)](https://public-media.interaction-design.org/pdf/Point-Of-View.pdf) statement, remembering the three key statements
+1. Create a ["Point of View" (POV)](https://public-media.interaction-design.org/pdf/Point-Of-View.pdf) statement, remembering the three key statements:
     * We met ...<the **user** from the empathy map>
     * We realized ...<the user **needs** XYZ>
     * It would be game-changing to ...<an **insight** from your synthesis of your data>